ess-dmsc/dm-rpms/README.md

 ## Creating an RPM

+A Makefile is provided for running the scripts to create the RPMs.
+The default target is `all`, which will generate all RPMs by running

+    $ make

-Enter the corresponding folder and run the packaging script from there.
-To generate the Kafka RPM, for example, run
+To generate a specific RPM, run

-    $ cd kafka
-    $ ./package_kafka.sh
+    $ make <package>

+where `<package>` must be substituted by the appropriate package name, e.g.
+*zookeeper* or *kafka*.